ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

 When you add a connector, you need to have a way of calling a connector and those are called remote functions.

 A connector comes with a set of remote functions that represent the interactions that one can have with the remote service.
-Remote functions can be one directional or bi-directional and represent blocking from the calling worker's perspective.
+Remote functions can be one-directional or bi-directional and represent blocking from the calling worker's perspective.
 That is, the calling thread is blocked until the remote function has completed its remote interaction.

 In the case of the **HTTPClient** connector you are using in this tutorial, the remote functions are listed out under the connector in the tool palette.